asemic-horizon/dispatcher/README.md

 print(excess([1,2,3], cfg)) # same as above
 ```

-## Safer but drowning in boilerplate
+## Safer with Pydantic but drowning in boilerplate

 ```py
 import numpy as np, yaml